USS CONNECTICUT SSN 22

 September 2, The Connecticut returned to homeport after a five-month deployment to the U.S. Central Command's operations area.
 She was the first Atlantic Coast submarine to deploy as part of the Navy's ESG concept.
 As an integral part of the Wasp ESG, she provided never before seen connectivity between a carrier strike group/expeditionary strike group and its submarine.
 It is also the first Seawolf-class sub to successfully moor outboard of a surface ship while forward deployed, and she made a first submarine port visit to Seychelles.

-July 25, 2007 USS Connecticut departed Groton for around-the-world-cruise to its new homeport of Bremerton, Wash.
+July 25, 2007 USS Connecticut departed Groton for around-the-world-cruise en route to its new homeport of Bremerton, Wash.

 October 29, SSN 22 recently pulled to Subic Bay, Philippines, for a brief port call.